-It is possible that previously unknown resources could be encountered during the course of construction-related activities.
-Additionally, tribes contacted during the AB 52 process requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site, worker education training and tribal monitoring.
+While no specific resources were identified during the AB 52 process, it was indicated that the project site is located within a culturally sensitive area.
+The responding tribes requested that mitigation measures be included as part of the project to ensure the proper handling and treatment of any cultural resources encountered on the project site.
 These measures have been included and are identified below.
 With incorporation of these measures, impacts would be less than significant.